kai-lim/LondonGeneticsNetwork/index.md

 <p align="left">
   <img src="{{ "/" | relative_url }}assets/Leo.jpg" width="180" />
   </p>
-  Leo is a PhD student at UCL.
-He studies the integenerational transmission of risk for externalizing behaviours using genetically informed methods.
+  Leo is a PhD student in the  <a href="http://www.jeanbaptistepingault.com/people//" rel="noopener noreferrer" target="_blank">CMAP lab</a> at UCL.
+He studies the intergenerational transmission of risk for externalising behaviours using genetically informed methods.

 <br>